account-tech/docs/move-framework/concepts/intents.md

 #### Recurring intents

-execution\_times is a vector of timestamps in ascending order.
+`execution_times` is a vector of timestamps in ascending order.
 An intent can be executed when the first timestamp is in the past.
-It is removed and the intent can be re-executed as many times as there are timestamps available.&#x20;
+It is removed and the intent can be re-executed as many times as there are timestamps available.

 Once the vector is empty, the Intent can be safely destroyed.

 #### Deletion

-Regardless of its resolution status, an Intent can be destroyed if expiration\_time is in the past.
+Regardless of its resolution status, an Intent can be destroyed if `expiration_time` is in the past.
 This is an additional security measure in case of a malicious account member.

 #### Actions